 After an accident, call the police right away so they can file a report, which will be helpful if there is any dispute in who’s at fault in the accident.

 If you fail to get the other driver’s insurance information, the police report could help.
-It will list the other driver’s contact information, so you can contact them and get their policy number for the claim.
+It will list the other driver’s personal information, along with their insurance information, so you can get their policy number for the claim.